My FICO Score and what is a Good One?

 Can I get my FICO credit score for free? – The answer is no. U.S. residents (legally) are entitled to one free copy of his/her credit report annually from each of the credit bureaus.
 They do not contain the consumer’s FICO score.
-That is recorded separately and is not given to the consumer free.
+That is recorded separately and is not given to the user free.

 Business magazines regularly publish articles regarding the FICO scores of American consumers.
-At time they may make it seem as if there is a large percentage of Americans with good credit scores when the reality is that signals show that the number of people who are declaring bankruptcy or defaulting on their loans is growing monthly.
+At a time they may make it seem as if there is a significant percentage of Americans with good credit scores when the reality is that signals show that the number of people who are declaring bankruptcy or defaulting on their loans is growing monthly.

 How can I build my FICO score? – With the financial crisis expanding all over the world today, American consumers seem to be working harder to keep their FICO numbers as high as possible.
 They are attempting to pay their bills on time and not applying for new credit or asking for higher credit lines.
 Most consumers are working to keep their credit card balances as low as possible.

-How can I get my FICO score to go higher? – you can do several things.
+How can I get my FICO score to go higher? – You can do several things.

 • Settle judgments